Shanjiith-Pranov/2022-Computing-Coursework/README.md

 python<your python version> -m pip install pyserial python<your python version> -m pip install tk
 ```
+## Running the code
+- Shanjiith please do this

+## Notes when testing the physical prototype
+- The prototype is fragile, please be gentle with it
+- Even though the usage of feet to press the buttons is stated, please do not use your feet to test the prototype as it may break the prototype

 ## Modules used
 ### Python